Hours of Operation

-The Night Show is not interpreted due to the nature of the program.
+The night show is not interpreted due to the nature of the program.
 This is for the safety of the interpreter as well as the safety of the dancers.
 However, the show is highly visual and expressive with little spoken English during the performance.
-Guests who would still like a written transcript can visit customer service for assistance.
-Show scripts must be returned by the end of the performance.
+We offer all guests a free Playbill handout that provides a full overview of the show.

 Blind and Low Vision

 Due to the nature and layout of the Center, we recommend that guests who are blind or have low vision visit with a companion.

 When booking your reservations, our staff can also assist you with seating accommodations for the dinners or shows.
 You may inform us of your visual access needs and we will accommodate you to the best of our ability.
 You can also contact Customer-Care Center at 800-367-7060 or via email at firstname.lastname@example.org.

 - Purchase your tickets in advance.
 Buying your tickets online or over the phone may reduce wait time when you first arrive to the Polynesian Cultural Center.
 You may contact our Reservations department via email or by calling 800-367-7060.

 - View the map and create a schedule.
 Click here to see the current map of the Center with show times listed for the village presentations.
 Lay out a plan for your day so that all party members are familiar with the schedule and know what to expect.

 - Bring a favorite activity or toy.
 Any item that helps to calm the guest with the cognitive disability or relieve stress can be used to ease sensory overload experienced during the daytime activities.
 These items can also be used to occupy time during periods of waiting.